Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/networks.md

 Once we know which genes each transcription factor regulates, we can consolidate this information into a **transcription factor network**.
 The nodes in the network represent an organism's proteins, and we connect *X* to *Y* with an edge if *X* is a transcription factor that regulates the expression of protein *Y*.
 These edges are one-way connections; any node can have an edge leading into it, but only a transcription factor can have an edge leaving it.

-The figure below shows a portion of the transcription factor network for *Escherichia coli*, the workhorse model organism of bacterial studies.
-Even though *E. coli* is a bacterium, we will be able to draw powerful conclusions about gene regulation from its transcription factor network.
-The true network, the sum of over two decades of biological research, consists of thousands of genes and around 300 transcription factors[^tfNumber].
+The figure below shows a portion of the transcription factor network for *Escherichia coli*, the workhorse model organism of bacterial study.
+The complete network, which is the sum of over two decades of biological research, consists of thousands of genes and around 300 transcription factors[^tfNumber].
 Because of the size of this network, it forms what computational biologists affectionally call a "hairball", or a network with so many connections that it is functionally impossible to analyze visually.
-For this reason, we will need to use computational approaches to study our hairball.
+For this reason, we will need to use computational approaches to study this network.

 Note that the edges in the *E. coli* transcription factor network below are colored red or green.
-An edge connecting *X* to *Y* is colored green if *X* upregulates *Y*, and it is colored red if *X* downregulates *Y*.
+An edge connecting *X* to *Y* is colored green if *X* activates *Y*, and it is colored red if *X* represses *Y*.
 (Alternatively, we could label the edges with a "+" or "-".)

 [![image-center](../assets/images/600px/e_coli_tf_network.jpeg){: .align-center}](../assets/images/e_coli_tf_network.jpeg)
 A subset of the *E. coli* transcription factor network[^eColiNetwork] (click to enlarge).
 An edge from *X* to *Y* denotes that *X* is a transcription factor that regulates *Y*.
-Edges corresponding to upregulation are colored green, and edges corresponding to downregulation are colored red.
+Edges corresponding to activation are colored green, and edges corresponding to repression are colored red.
 {: style="font-size: medium;"}

 **STOP:** Select the expanded view of the transcription factor network in the figure above.
 Do you notice anything interesting about this network?
 {: .notice--primary}

-## (Feedback) loops in the transcription factor network
+## Loops in the transcription factor network

 You may have noticed that the *E. coli* transcription factor network seems to have surprisingly many **loops**, or edges that connect a node to itself.
 It is worth pausing for a moment to consider the implications of a loop in a transcription factor network.
 What does it mean for a transcription factor to regulate itself?